 How should I store my MDI?

-Inhaled corticosteroids help keep your airways from swelling up.
-This helps keep your asthma symptoms away.
+Inhaled corticosteroids prevent your airways from swelling in order to help keep your asthma symptoms away.

 You should use an inhaled steroid every day, even if you do not have symptoms.

-After you use it, rinse your mouth with water, gargle, and spit out.
+After you use it, rinse your mouth with water, gargle, and spit it out.

 If your child cannot use an inhaler, your doctor will give you a drug to use with a nebulizer.
-This machine can turn liquid medicine into a spray.
-This lets your child breathe the medicine in.
+This machine turns liquid medicine into a spray so your child can breathe the medicine in.

 Long-acting Beta-agonist Inhalers

-These medicines can help keep your asthma symptoms away.
-They relax the muscles of your airways.
+These medicines relax the muscles of your airways to help keep your asthma symptoms away.

 Use this medicine every day, even if you do not have symptoms.